Tunable Luminescence From a Single Free-Base Porphyrin Molecule By Controlled Access to Optically Active States: Methods

 \subsection{Sample Preparation}

 Sample preparation of \TBP\ and \Pc\ decoupled from Ag(111) and Ag(110) by thin-films of NaCl.
-Sputter and anneal of single-crystal silver substrates by repeated argon ion bombardment and heating to 673 K. Growth of NaCl thin-films on Ag surfaces at room temperature by sublimation from a Knudson-type effusion cell at 740 °C and post-annealing to 200 °C for 3-4 ML NaCl on Ag(111) and 230 °C for 4-5 ML NaCl on Ag(110).
-The difference in NaCl thickness is chosen to achieve comparable apparent heights in STM measurements of $\sim$500-600\,pm.
-In-situ flash-deposition of molecules from a direct-current SiC heater mounted to the liquid nitrogen shield and with direct line of sight to the STM scan head held at 4.5 K.
+Sputter and anneal of single-crystal silver substrates by repeated argon ion bombardment and heating to 673\,K. Growth of NaCl thin-films on Ag surfaces at room temperature by sublimation from a Knudson-type effusion cell at 740\,°C and post-annealing to 200\,°C for 3-4 ML NaCl on Ag(111) and 230\,°C for 4-5 ML NaCl on Ag(110).
+The difference in NaCl thickness is chosen to achieve comparable topographic heights in STM measurements of $\sim$500-600\,pm.
+In-situ flash-deposition of molecules from a direct-current Si heater with direct line of sight to the STM scan head held at 4.5\,K.